MaxwellXChen/Machine-Learning-and-Movies/README.md

 The original data was sparse, and had around 85,000 entries.
 In order to use this dataset, sparse entries first needed to be removed.
 Initially we identified features in the data that could not easily be converted to a numerical value, such as the movie description, writer, and actors, and removed these features.
 Next we went through and removed entries that did not have data for each of the remaining features.
 After this step, the char vectors that represented numbers like budget and gross income needed to be converted to double values.
 Finally, features like language and country were converted from lists of the actual languages and countries to the quantity of languages and countries for each entry.
 This conversion was made on the presumption that a movie that was released in more languages or countries would appeal to a wider audience, thus making these features relevant to our model.

 #### Data preprocessing
+Data preprocessing for the IMDb score predictions was limited, as the input data already had few features.
+This was because the nature of attempting to predict the score based only on information known at the release of the movie removes some features such as number of votes and gross income, inherently.

 For Data preprocessing, we chose to employ 4 different methods using our cleaned dataset.
 We implemented forward feature selection and backward feature selection as well as the dimensionality reduction methods PCA and lasso regression.
 When implementing these methods, we dropped the features title, original title, and usa gross income as they disrupted the results of our methods.

 ##### Forward and Backward Feature Selection